bedge/sqalp/README.rst

 - Input

-  default to stdin so it can be used as a commandline filter in the unix pipe philosophy
+  default to stdin for commandline filter in the unix pipe philosophy

 - Output

-  Supports all formats provided by tabulate package, and, json, for piping to other scripts
+  Supports all formats provided by tabulate package, and, json for piping to other scripts

 Main commands